Brown, Allen boost A's in 5-3 win over Royals - NewsBreak

 Allen then hit his two-RBI single in the seventh, and Cristian Pache added an insurance run in the ninth with an RBI single.

-“It was a two-out rally in the seventh,” Oakland manager Mark Kotsay said. “...
-We had some momentum and for Nick to drop one into centerfield like that, we haven’t been getting many of those types of hits.
-It was good to see a ball fall in for us and give us a lead there.”

-The win clinched the series, snapping an eight-series losing streak for the A’s.
-It was also the first time Oakland won back-to-back since May 24 and 25 at Seattle; the A's had lost 30 of their last 39 games.

 Oakland starter James Kaprielian gave up three runs on two hits in 5 1/3 innings of work with two strikeouts and four walks.
-He was chased after giving up a leadoff triple to Nicky Lopez and two walks, and Sam Moll allowed all those runners to score.
+He was chased after giving up a leadoff triple to Nicky Lopez and two walks.
+Sam Moll allowed all runners to score in the fifth inning.

-“Overall, I would say the performance (from Kaprielian) was really good,” Kotsay said.
-“He almost ended up on the wrong side of it with a fluke hit that falls in thankfully we were able to get him off the hook and get him a win.”

 Oakland relievers Moll, Domingo Acevedo (1-1) and Zach Jackson held the Royals scoreless, and Lou Trivino recorded his fourth save of the year.